Deteriator/tic-tac-toe-3d/readme.md

 ### Run it

 Make sure you have node installed on your computer first.
-Then run this commands inside the project folder:
+Then run these commands inside the project folder:

 ```
 npm install
 gulp
 node app.js
 ```